Java Metadata Signature Extraction

 Introduction

-• Extract specific metadata signatures from documents.
+• Extract specific metadata signatures without compromising security

 Prerequisites

-• Java Development Kit (JDK) installed on your machine.
+• Java Development Kit (JDK) - version 8 or higher installed

 Setting Up GroupDocs.Signature for Java